emmanuelojo/ML-Home-Prices/README.md

 # ML-Home-Prices
-Using Machine Learning to predict prices of houses
+Using Machine Learning algorithms to predict prices of houses